knowyourcompany/infinite-page/README.md

 end
 ```

-Include InfinitePage::Scope in your models to gain a `page` scope.
-The first argument is the page number and the second optional argument is the number of records per page (defaults to 50).
+infinite_page adds a `page` scope to ActiveRecord::Base that takes two arguments.
+The first is the page number and the second optional argument is the number of records per page (defaults to 50).

 Also provided is a `current_page` helper method that returns the current page number from `params[:page]` as an integer (defaults to 1).